 With an overall objective of enabling municipal areas in Sri Lanka to become urban centres with increased economic growth, good governance and resilience; with reduced urban and peri-urban poverty; and be habitable spaces to live in, the capital cities of the nine provinces in Sri Lanka were chosen.
 In Colombo, in addition to the commercial capital of Colombo MC, the administrative capital of Jayewardenapura Kotte MC and the adjoining administrative MC of Dehiwela-Mouth Lavinia were also analysed to derive a better picture of the city of Colombo.

 To produce the report, the project collated information, developed composite maps and databases, and analysed this information to produce The State of Sri Lankan Cities Report which provides a snapshot of the state of urbanization of major human settlements across the island.
 It includes quantitative and qualitative city-based data and conducted specific analyses of key national, provincial and municipal urban development issues in the nine provincial capitals in Sri Lanka.

-SOSLC project logo represent the cities and urbanisation patterns in sri lanka, considering the people, and urban ecosystems in to account. the transportation linkages within the citieas as well as the linkages whic conect cities to each other is represented with the pattered line which run from Point pedro to Dondra.
+SoSLC project logo represent the cities and urbanisation patterns in Sri Lanka.
+The graphic is considering the people, and urban ecosystems.
+Transportation linkages within the cities as well as the linkages which connects cities to each other are represented from the patterned line which run from Point Pedro to Dondra.

-each color code represent the respective SDG colors, as the golden Yelow coler in the buildings represent SDG11 which is for Sustainable cities and communities.
-People in red orange are representing SDG5 which is for Gender equity.
-Lime green and blue colores represent life on land and life bellow water (SDG 15 and SDG 14).
+Each colour code represent the respective SDG colours.
+Golden Yellow colour in the buildings represent SDG11 which is for Sustainable cities and communities.
+People in red orange colour are representing SDG5 which is for Gender equity.
+Lime green and blue colours represent life on land and life bellow water (SDG 15 and SDG 14).